tessa-woodard/impresso-espresso/README.md

 <br />

-### This is the homepage filled with what's going on at Impresso Espresso, customer reviews and some chalk board images of the coffee drinks available.
+### This is the homepage, filled with what's going on at Impresso Espresso, customer reviews and some chalk board images of the coffee drinks available.

 <br />